agl-alexglopez/ccc/README.md

 #### Lazy Evaluation

 Many of the above functions come with an optional macro variant.
-For example, the `or_insert` function for associative containers will come with an `or_insert_w` variant, short for or insert "with."
+For example, the `or_insert` function for associative containers will come with an `or_insert_with` variant.
 The word "with" in this context means a direct r-value.

 Here is an example for generating a maze with Prim's algorithm in the `samples/maze.c` sample.